Could these common steps be sabotaging your job search?

 - Repeat until you get a “lucky break”

-Over the years, I’ve seen countless job seekers get stuck in this endless loop.
+Sometimes, job seekers get stuck in this endless loop.
 Typically, people get stuck between steps 1 and 3, where the toughest feelings of fear, doubt, and resistance creep in.
 And, sadly, it’s possible for some people to stay stuck in the first three steps over and over for years.

 If you do make it to Step 6, though, you’re likely to find yourself very quickly in Step 8, where your momentum withers and you retreat into the “safety” of your daily tasks.